-What Does it Take to Be a Heavy and Tractor-Trailer Truck Driver?
+What You Need to Know About Heavy and Tractor-Trailer Truck Driver

-Heavy & Tractor-Trailer Truck Driver Example Drive a tractor-trailer combination or a truck with a capacity of at least 26,000 pounds Gross Vehicle Weight (GVW).
+Example of Heavy & Tractor-Trailer Truck Driver Job Drive a tractor-trailer combination or a truck with a capacity of at least 26,000 pounds Gross Vehicle Weight (GVW).
 May be required to unload truck.
 Requires commercial drivers' license.

-Life As a Heavy & Tractor-Trailer Truck Driver
+A Day in the Life of a Heavy & Tractor-Trailer Truck Driver

 - Maintain logs of working hours or of vehicle service or repair status, following applicable state and federal regulations.